This article was last updated by on

 Canna Lily seeds are nothing special if you see them at first, other than their round shape.

-In summer, you usually find two to three round or spherical black to dark brown seeds lying inside a mature papery brown seedpod.
+Generally, during the summer, you will find two to three round or spherical black to dark brown seeds lying inside a mature papery brown seedpod.

-All the seedpods in the plant mature within this time.
+All these perennial Canna Lily seedpods in the plant mature within this time.
 You can expect Canna to set seeds whenever the plant produces blooms within summer.

 Image represents green seedpods of canna lilies